 Features include:

-• 7 inch EN45 spring steel blades.
+• 7 inch hand-ground 75Cr1 spring steel blades.

 • Blades are a full 1/4 inch thick at ricasso and distal taper to point.